Followers- please disregard these posts. I just like to use this platform to write/edit my journals, these aren’t for public consumption. Thanks

 Not to mention it cost him an additional monthly fee to pay for a parking space in a garage two blocks away just so no one would break in or steal it.
 Then there was all the maintenance costs, which on a luxury Benz wasn’t cheap.

 The finance major in me couldn’t help but find all the flaws in this decision.
-Jesse rolled his eyes when I called him on it, saying he paid upfront for it so there was no interest or monthly payments, which I suppose was something.
+Jesse rolled his eyes when I called him on it, saying he paid upfront so there was no interest or monthly payments, which I suppose was something.
 I still gave him a lecture anyway.

 But it only seemed to amuse him.
 The whole time he was biting his lip and trying not to laugh although I couldn’t find anything remotely funny about the conversation.